ProEnterprise/docs/docs/www/docs/user/manual/en/setting-up/settings/system-settings.md

 <!-- add-breadcrumbs -->
 # System Settings

-You can localize ERPNext to use particular timezone, date, number or currency format and also set global session expiry via System Settings.
+You can localize Pro Enterprise ERP to use particular timezone, date, number or currency format and also set global session expiry via System Settings.

-By checking the 'Allow Login using Mobile Number' checkbox, you can login to ERPNext using a valid mobile number set in your User account.
+By checking the 'Allow Login using Mobile Number' checkbox, you can login to Pro Enterprise ERP using a valid mobile number set in your User account.

 To open System Settings, go to: